-A narcissistic relationship with anyone, a romantic relationship or a parental relationship leaves a lot of wounds to heal, co-workers, bosses and friends can also leave us with anxiety.
+A narcissistic relationship with anyone, a romantic relationship or a parental relationship, leaves many wounds to heal.
+Co-workers, bosses, and friends can also leave us with anxiety.

-As a narcissist is gaslighting us with psychological abuse, often leaving us with self-doubt and lack of self-esteem.
-They also provoke us for that reaction, and they will then project their wrongdoings onto us and blame us, leaving us feeling like we are to blame and full of guilt, with the added psychological abuse of the silent treatments, invalidation etc., leaving us questioning what we did wrong, often leaving us walking on eggshells around them, no longer being able to speak up for ourself and full off anxiety through fear of reactions and the self-doubt they’ve planted in our mind.
+As a narcissist is gaslighting us with psychological abuse, often leaving us with self-doubt and a lack of self-esteem.
+They also provoke us for that reaction, and they will then project their wrongdoings onto us and blame us, leaving us feeling like we are to blame and full of guilt, with the added psychological abuse of the silent treatments, invalidation etc., leaving us questioning what we did wrong, often leaving us walking on eggshells around a narcissist.
+No longer being able to speak up for ourselves and full of anxiety through fear of reactions and the self-doubt they’ve planted in our minds.

-Our nervous systems are wired to look at our environment for threats or danger to help keep us alive, and it’s also looking for safety, when we feel or see some form of danger we can the focus in on it, so we can try to prepare to take action if we need to, fight, flight, freeze or fawn.
+Our nervous systems are wired to look at our environment for threats or danger to help keep us alive, and it’s also looking for safety.
+When we feel or see some form of danger, we can then focus in on it, so we can try to prepare to take action if we need to, fight, flight, freeze or fawn.

-With most people our fight or flight response, just line in a narcissistic relationship when we can not see the invisible danger as it’s all done through manipulation we don’t even know or see at the time we are in it, our fight or flight response is getting prepared to do battle, with nowhere for that extra energy to go, why we can snap so easily, cry so quickly, we can become extremely anxious.
+With most people, we go into our fight or flight survival response in a narcissistic relationship when we can not see the invisible danger as it’s all done through manipulation we don’t even know or see at the time we are in it.
+Our fight or flight response is getting prepared to do battle, with nowhere for that extra energy to go.
+Why we can snap so easily, cry so quickly, we can become extremely anxious.

 Symptoms of anxiety are.

 Shortness of breath.